USA-RedDragon/palworld-server-docker/README.md

 ### Kubernetes

-The official Helm chart can be found in a seperate repository, [palworld-server-chart](https://github.com/Twinki14/palworld-server-chart)
+The Helm chart for this fork can be found at <https://charts.mcswain.dev/charts/palworld/>

 ### Environment variables